-Liverpool is a diverse city with plenty of activities to entertain every visitor, particularly during the spring and summer months.
-But are you taking advantage of what’s available?
+Liverpool is a diverse city with a large number of activities to entertain each and every visitor, particularly during the spring and summer months.
+The iconic Echo Arena hosts star-studded events all year round, the city houses some of the best museums in the country, and you don’t have to worry about a lack of shopping or dining opportunities.
+With so many possibilities, are you taking advantage of everything that’s available?

 Plan ahead for your next visit with these ideas of things to do in Liverpool…

-This year’s highlights include WWE Live, Roy Orbison and Disney on Ice.
-If you’re an old school fan then the StepBack concert featuring some of the 90s’ greatest artists is a must!
+There’s plenty of events happening at the Echo Arena in 2018 with this year’s highlights including WWE Live, Roy Orbison and Disney on Ice.
+If you’re an old school fan, then the StepBack concert featuring some of the 90s’ greatest artists is a must!

 Liverpool is an magnificent location when it comes to museums.
 Whether you’re a fan of maritime history, consider yourself an art fanatic or wish to brush up on your Roman history, there’s a range of options to choose.